HappyStoic/iris/README.md

 ### Debugging, Running Multiple Peers

 To run silmutaniously multiple peers, you can use already prepared docker-compose file with pre-configured 4 peers.
-The network of 4 peers can be started with (note that you must have `docker` and `docker-compose` installed):
+The network of 4 peers can be started with (note that you must have `docker` installed):

 ```bash
 > make network